- Visit the local markets and monuments of charming Palermo

 Day 5: Trapani

 If you plan your visit during Easter you can experience "the Procession of the Mysteries", which represents the most important traditional event of the year for the local community, attracting thousands of visitors, and is one of the oldest continuously running religious events in Europe, having taken place every Good Friday at least since Easter of 1612.
-The statues are unique due to their construction technique.
+The statues are unique due to their construction techniques.
 Take your time to enjoy this celebration that involves the whole city.
-Dinner and overnight at the wine resort

 Day 6: The Salt Road